SNAAK-CMU/snaak_vision/UNet_Submodule_Management.md

 # Managing a submodule

+## Meaning of Different Terms:
+1. Parent Repository: This repository
+2. Submodule: The src/segmentation/UNet folder in this repo
+3. Module: The original repository of the submodule

+## Management Instructions:

-1. if the path of the unet folder changes, fix the path in .gitmodules
+1. If the path of the UNet folder changes, fix the path in .gitmodules
-2. to sync changes to the latest pushed state of the submodule in this repo:
+2. To sync changes to the latest pushed state of the submodule in this repo:

     ```bash
     git submodule update